 - Enter the amount.
 Input the amount of AAVE tokens you would like to lock up.
 Once happy, click 'stake'.
 This will bring up a window from your Web 3.0 wallet requiring your approval for the potential access and movement of your tokens.

 - Confirm.
 Once you've confirmed the window prompt, simply click through to complete the transaction and watch the value of your staked tokens appreciate.

 - Cooldown period ahead of removal.
 Before you can unstake your AAVE tokens, you must wait for a 'cooldown period'.
 This is listed above the APY when staking your tokens.
 When you want to unstake your tokens, you must commence the cooldown period first.

 - Remove staked tokens.
 Once the cooldown period has passed, there will be a 2-day window where you can unstake your tokens.
 To do so, press 'Claim' on Aave's 'Stake' tab.
 If you do not claim your rewards at this time, your assets will enter into a 10 day cooldown period again.

-Other methods of earning interest on AAVE
+Other methods of earning yield on AAVE

 Aside from staking, there are other ways that AAVE token holders can earn rewards on their holdings.